-Newport High School Gymnastics Program
+Roosevelt High School Gymnastics Program

-Player Contract 2011-2012
+Player Contract 2017-18

-In order to be a member of Newport High School gymnastics program, you must conduct yourself in a respectable, sportsmanlike manner at all times.
-You must abide by the policies and conditions described in the Newport High School Gymnastics Student-Athlete and Parent/Guardian Handbook, and adhere to team rule and decisions by the coach.
+In order to be a member of Roosevelt High School gymnastics program, you must conduct yourself in a respectable, sportsmanlike manner at all times.
+You must abide by the policies and conditions described in the Roosevelt High School Gymnastics Student-Athlete and Parent/Guardian Handbook, and adhere to team rules and decisions by the coaches.
 Specifically you must agree to:

 Work to maintain maximum academic standing.

-Attend all practices, meetings, contest and award ceremonies.
+Attend all practices, meetings, contests and award ceremonies.

 Exert efforts to improve at all times.